retaildevcrews/istio/Notes.md

     2. Describe the initialization scripts
     > ?
 Is everyone's codespace is running?
 3. [J/K ~2min, optional?]
 Need of Istio Envoy Filter and Burst Metrics, how they operate (Diagram)
-    1. Istio Svc mesh model (sidecar vs no-sidecar)
+    1. Istio Svc mesh model (sidecar vs no-sidecar)??
+       [Q?]
+Should we delve into gateway model and explain?
-    2. Role of Envoy filter and how they are injected currently
+    2. Role of Envoy filter and how they are injected currently (not planning to go into the rust code)
+    3. Explain the current working item: using service dns name to call burstmetrics service.
+       Currently we are using deployment name (assuming its same as HPA name) and calling BMS with that info
     > ?
 Any questions so far?
 4. [J/K ~5min] Show deployment configuration, show `clusteradm/Makefile` and `./Makefile`
     1. Show Makefile targets and describe important commands